 Make sure that your new closet design is a success by taking accurate measurements of the space from the start.
 Take your time measuring.
+Wondering how to measure a closet?
 There are several rules that should be followed when measuring your space.

 Use the right tools!
-There are four essential tools to getting accurate measurements:
+There are four essential tools to getting accurate closet design measurements:

 One 25-foot flat tape measure and/or an electronic measuring tool (Optional, but it will help you measure longer walls more easily).